Cross-domain Denoising for Low-dose Multi-frame Spiral Computed Tomography: Conclusions

 \section{Conclusions}

 The main goal of this paper is to improve the quality of LDCT images for multi-slice spiral CT.
-We comprehensively discussed the proposed two-stage processing pipeline across both the projection and image domains.
+We comprehensively discussed the proposed two-stage processing pipeline across both projection and image domains.
 We analyzed the impacts of rebinning and filtered back-projection to the final reconstruction.
-To fully utilize the inter-slice and intra-slice similarity inherent in the acquired projection volume, we transformed the task into a multi-frame-based denoising and refinement problem.
-Although conventional rebinning and reconstruction methods link the two networks, we performed several ablation studies to verify the effectiveness of our method and demonstrated its superiority over state-of-the-art methods through qualitative and quantitative performance evaluations.
-Future work might include better detail preservation via higher-level loss functions other than simple L1 penalty.
+To fully utilize the intra-slice and inter-slice similarity inherent in the acquired projection volume, we transformed the task into a multi-frame-based denoising and refinement problem.
+Although conventional rebinning and reconstruction methods link the two networks, we performed several studies to verify the effectiveness of our method and show its superiority over state-of-the-art methods through qualitative and quantitative performance evaluations.
+Future work might include better detail preservation via higher-level loss functions other than a simple L1 penalty.